I Can't Go for That (No Can Do)

-"I Can't Go for That (No Can Do)" is a song by the American duo Daryl Hall and John Oates.
+"I Can't Go for That (No Can Do)" is a song by American duo Daryl Hall & John Oates.
 Written by Daryl Hall, John Oates and Sara Allen, the song was released as the second single from their tenth studio album, Private Eyes (1981).
 The song became the fourth number one hit single of their career on the Billboard Hot 100.
 It features Charles DeChant on saxophone.

 Composition

 Daryl Hall sketched out the basic song one evening at a music studio in New York City, in 1981, after a recording session for the Private Eyes album.
-Hall started the Rock 1 setting on Roland CompuRhythm then began playing a bass line on a Korg organ, and sound engineer Neil Kernon recorded the result.
+Hall started the Rock 1 setting on a Roland CompuRhythm, then began playing a bass line on a Korg organ, and sound engineer Neil Kernon recorded the result.
 Hall then came up with a guitar riff, which he and Oates worked on together.
 The next day, Hall, Oates and Sara Allen worked on the lyrics.

 Speaking about the meaning of the lyrics, John Oates has stated that while many listeners may assume the lyrics are about a relationship, in reality, the song, "is about the music business.
 That song is really about not being pushed around by big labels, managers, and agents and being told what to do, and being true to yourself creatively."
 This was done intentionally, he explained, to universalize the topic of the song into something everyone could relate to and ascribe personal meaning to in their own way.
-Naming "Maneater" as another example, he revealed that this was a common theme for the group's songs.
+Naming "Maneater" as another example, he revealed that this was a common characteristic of the group's songs.